hamitg/Snake/README.md

 - Y -> Slows down the game.
 - O -> Sacrifice one of your snakes for computer.
 - M -> Capture one of advanced computer snakes.

+Note : In order to run the programme, /jars/canvas2.jar should be added as an external library.